 The US made a commitment of around $3 billion to climate finance, and across all aid categories the US is the biggest donor in the world, but these are voluntary contributions.
 There’s nothing in the Paris agreement that forces the US to give that $3 billion.
 It’s been decided by previous US administrations, so that’s not a reason to withdraw from Paris, it’s just a reason to revisit your climate finance contributions if that’s what is bothering you.

-Donald Trump repeatedly mentioned that withdrawing from the climate change agreement would save US jobs and US taxpayer’s money, although the statistics show that twice as many Americans work in solar and wind than in coal.
+Donald Trump repeatedly said that withdrawing from the climate change agreement would save US jobs and US taxpayer’s money, although the statistics show that twice as many Americans work in solar and wind than in coal.
 Does he have a case?

 From the study he was quoting in his speech, he was cherry-picking one particular, very unrealistic scenario to generate the numbers that he wanted and those numbers are highly questionable.
 There are around three million jobs in the US clean technology sector compared to only a couple hundred thousand in the coal sector, and the clean technology sector is growing at 12 times the speed of the rest of the economy.
 So it doesn’t make a lot of economic sense to be hindering fast-growth, high-employment areas in favour of the low-growth, low-employment areas.

-Donald Trump mentioned that he could renegotiate the terms of the agreement for the US rather than pull out completely.
+The US president argued that he could renegotiate the terms of the agreement for the US rather than pull out completely.
 Do you think this is likely given what Germany, France and Italy have said about the agreement not being open for renegotiation?

 I was baffled by this because the US got a deal in Paris that was extremely beneficial for the US.
 It gave the US the right to set its own targets, it imposes the same obligations on developing and emerging economies and it had clauses in there about transparency reporting that the US has been desperate to see.
 So it’s not clear what Donald Trump might seek to gain from renegotiating the agreement.